captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 1. Change DNS to another email provider.
 2. Reset password via migadu admin panel.

 Ensuring that either of these workflows do not rely on the same email account I've just lost access to is vital.
+Another alternative is to use a trusted-friend as a proxy for these emails, and use their domain for managing these 2 services.
+Might get around to it someday.

 ### What do you recommend I use?